vczh-libraries/Document/Cpp.md

 - The syntax has less restrictions than the real C++ language specification, because the tool assumes the input is correct.

 ## Short-term tasks

+- [ ] Merge 3 `ParsingArguments::WithContext` to one, automatically fill `funcSymbol` field instead of passing.
 - [ ] Test `ExprToTsys` on all expressions during parsing.
-- [ ] Compiler-generated functions
+- [ ] Compiler-generated functions.
-- [ ] `using` and `typedef`
+- [ ] `using` and `typedef`.
-- [ ] After ADL is called, re-index unqualified function names or operator expressions
+- [ ] After ADL is called, re-index unqualified function names or operator expressions.
-- [ ] Test cases for whole program indexing without templates
+- [ ] Test cases for whole program indexing without templates.

 ## Template short-term tasks

-- [ ] Templates ...
+- [ ] Templates `...`.
-- [ ] Initialization list
+- [ ] Initialization list.
-- [ ] Add an internal `ITsys` type for lambda expressions
+- [ ] Add an internal `ITsys` type for lambda expressions.
-- [ ] Use this type in overloading
+- [ ] Use this type in overloading.
-- [ ] lambda expressions with capturing
+- [ ] lambda expressions with capturing.
-- [ ] New test cases for overloading mixing all these things
+- [ ] New test cases for overloading mixing all these things.

 ## Work Items